darkman66/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

 ## Simple cache

-In some cases it is really desired to have quick responses from DB.
-For heavy system most of developers will use caching systems that are coming with framework.
-That of course is fair but before data is accessible from cache we have to put data there which means we have to pre-fill cache by executing some SQL queries and cache the results.

-Let me show you different approach.
-To demonstrate you how to build business logic by using mentioned triggers and function let's try to build caching system.
+Let's put all the mentioned triggers and plpython functions together into one working business logic.
+Let's create simple caching system.

 Let's start with triggers.
 Each time table *bill* is going to get updates I will revalidate only that chunk of data that has changed and save the result to Redis cache.
-I will serialize such a data in Redis by using cPickle module.
 Trigger definition is going to be like this.

     CREATE TRIGGER t_bill_i
         AFTER INSERT OR UPDATE ON bill